 Tesla is currently producing the Model S which is a luxury four door sedan that seats up to 7 passengers.
 They also offer an all electric crossover called he Model X, a smaller sedan called the Model 3, and a smaller crossover called the Model y The cars are powered by a Lithium Ion battery pack that is based on the small format Lithium Ion cells that was used successfully in the Tesla Roadster.
 Both cars are available in rear wheel drive and all wheel drive version.

 They currently offer three model options based on battery capacity.
 The 75KW version offers an EPA estimated range of 259 miles with a top speed of 140mph.
 The base price for this model is $75,500.

 There is also a version that comes with an 85Kwhr pack that drives a 362hp electric motor to give the car a top speed of 125mph and an EPA estimated range of 265 miles.
 This model offers a 0-60mph time of 5.6 seconds.
 The base price for this model is $72,400.

 Their top of the line offering is the Model S Performance.
 This model also comes with an 85KWHr pack but it is coupled to a 416hp motor that will take the car from 0-60mph in just 4.4 seconds and has a maximum speed of 130mph.
 Range is 335 miles on a charge.
 An all wheel drive version is also available.
 The Model S Performance starts at a base price of $87,400.

 Tesla also offer a high speed charging option and are creating a network of fast chargers that will offer charging up to 80% in about 30 minutes.
 These chargers are free for Model S and Model X owners but Model 3 owners will have to pay to use them.

-Tesla are also taking orders for the Model X which is expected to begin deliveries toward the end of 2014.
+Tesla are also taking orders for the Model 3 which is expected to begin production toward the end of August 2017.